Abisha-N-S/Youtube-Data-Harvesting-and-Warehousing/README.md

 Data Analysis:
 This project provides the comprehensive data analysis capability using Streamlit

-      •	Channel Analysis: It includes insights on playlists, videos, subscribers, views, comments and durations.
+•Channel Analysis: It includes insights on playlists, videos, subscribers, views, comments and durations.
 Gain a deep understanding of channels performance and audience engagement through detailed visualization and summaries.
-      •	Video Analysis: This analysis focus on views, likes, dislikes, comments, published date and duration.
+•Video Analysis: This analysis focus on views, likes, dislikes, comments, published date and duration.
 Leverage visual representations and metrics to extract valuable insights from individual video.

 The Streamlit app provides an intuitive interface to interact with the charts and explore the data visually.
 Users can customize the visualizations, filter data, and zoom in or out to focus on specific aspects of the analysis.
 With the combined capabilities of Streamlit, the Data Analysis section empowers users to uncover valuable insights and make data-driven decisions.